gabrielecanepa/woocommerce-to-shopify/README.md

 ## Prerequisites

-You must download and activate the Node.js version specified in `.node-version`.
+You must download and activate the Node.js version specified [here](.node-version).

 ## Setup

-Clone the project or [use it as a template](https://github.com/new?template_name=woocommerce-to-shopify&template_owner=gabrielecanepa):
+Clone the repository or [use it as a template](https://github.com/new?template_name=woocommerce-to-shopify&template_owner=gabrielecanepa):

 ```sh
 gh repo clone gabrielecanepa/woocommerce-to-shopify